The Report by Page breaks your performance data down by your own page URLs, within the date range selected in the top filter.

 Downloading the data

-You can click the download icon at the far right side above the blue report header, and a new tab will open, and a CSV file will be generated/downloaded of the current report.
+When you click the download icon at the far right side above the blue report header, a new tab will open, and a CSV file will be generated/downloaded of the current report.

 High yield/low traffic & High traffic/low yield.

 Previously they were separate report tabs, but you can replicate the same effect by doing the following.